 The citation should include at least the primary investigator, the name and abbreviation of the dataset, the reference year, and the version number (and website address and date of download when the dataset was obtained on-line).

-Clause de non-responsabilité et droits d'auteur
+Avis de non-responsabilité et droits d'auteur

 Clause de non-responsabilité